 List of SMS late buses; List of SHS late buses (Both lists are PDFs)

-Online instructions for Day Care Transportation Form (PDF)
+Online Instructions for Day Care Transportation Form (Spanish)

 Handbook on private/parochial school transportation

 Please take time to review the following bus safety rules with your child: